praveenmaran/Ticket-Booking-Microservices/README.md

     Response :
               {
+                "referenceId": 1,
-                "referenceId": 1,  "This ID used confirm the ticket/seat" "status": true
+                "status": true
               }
+             referenceId -> This ID used to confirm the ticket/seat

 5. Ticket confirm API
     This API used to confirm the ticket/seat.
 The referenceId can get from the ticket booking api.
     Method : POST